7k8m/json.filed/README.md

     + `filePath` is where json from.
     +  when `callback` is called, process of next executor begins.
         + `callback` is called  `callback(data)`.
 Here `data` is a json which is saved to file and passed to next executor.
+    + `executer` is an event emitter and can be used in error handling

 ## Chaining
 ````